thesensorpeople/leuze_rsl_ros2_drivers/README.md

 Once the IPs have been setup correctly on the scanner, setting up the receiving device is relatively straightforward.
 You only need to create a new Wired connection with a desired name.
 The IPv4 address should be the IP address you entered in *Settings>Data telegrams>IP address* in Sensor Studio, the default value assumed by this driver stack is `192.168.10.2`.
 The subnet mask would then similarly be `255.255.255.0` as previously setup in *Settings>Communication>LAN*.

-## Requirements
+## Phidget driver (obsolete - will be removed in future versions)

-This driver stack requires the Phidget Interface Kit drivers in order to interface with the I/Os of the scanner.
-It can be found [here](https://github.com/ros-drivers/phidgets_drivers).
+This driver stack contains a Phidget driver in order to interface with the I/Os of the scanner.
+A required Phidget Interface Kit can be found [here](https://github.com/ros-drivers/phidgets_drivers).
 If you wish to utilize this feature, either install the Phidget driver from source by cloning it to the same workspace and building it, or install it directly as a Debian binary package:

 ```
 sudo apt install ros-<distro>-phidgets-ik